pactus-project/pactus.org/docs/guide/learn-incentive.md

 ## Deflationary economic model

-Zarb is a deflationary blockchain same as Bitcoin.
-Total number of coin in Zarb is 21 million and it set at genesis time.
-Zarb doesn't have any pre-minted token or privileged account.
+Zarb is a deflationary blockchain, same as in the case of Bitcoin.
+The total number of coins in Zarb is 21 million and it is set at genesis time.
+Zarb does not have any pre-minted token or privileged account.

 ## Flat reward

 The incentive may help encourage nodes to stay honest[^first].
-To have better understanding about incentive model in Zarb, let's do a comparison with bitcoin incentive and reward distribution model.
-We use this comparison to show the difference.
-We love bitcoin and bitcoin is the king.
+To have a better understanding about the incentive model in Zarb, let's do a comparison with the Bitcoin incentive and reward distribution model.
+We will use this comparison to show the difference.
+We love Bitcoin and Bitcoin is the king.

 | Zarb                                             | Bitcoin                                      |
 | ------------------------------------------------ | -------------------------------------------- |